Spectroscopic observations of progenitor activity 100 days before a Type Ibn supernova: Results and Discussion

 A broad component is observed for \ion{He}{I} $\lambda$5876 profile in the $-37$d and $-17$d spectra, with wings extending to $\pm13,000$~\kms and a full width half maximum (FWHM) around 14,000~\kms.
 Such velocities are normally associated with SN ejecta, although have also been observed in non-terminal eruptions \citep{Pastorello2013,Smith2018}.
 To investigate if this broad component evolves, we measure the flux in a small wavelength bin around 5800~\AA\ in the continuum-subtracted flux-calibrated spectra.
 An order of magnitude increase in flux from $-103$ to $-10$ days is observed.
 This confirms that the broad component is rapidly evolving in strength prior to the explosion of \fyq rather than not being detectable in earlier spectra due to low signal-to-noise.

 While these features may represent fast moving material, an alternative explanation could be electron scattering.
-Some mechanisms cause the progenitor to be surrounded by a dense CSM \citep[such as acoustic waves or a merger;][]{Smith2011, Yoon2017,Fuller2018,Chevalier2012,Fransson2022,Tsuna2024}, and may lead to shock dissipation and emission of radiation in the optically thick CSM.
-This may explain the general rise of the light curve by diffusion.
-As photons reach optically thin material, the broad component is observed in the Pre-SN spectra.
-This also explains the roughly constant radius and the slowly rising effective temperature.
+Some mechanism(s) cause the progenitor to be surrounded by a dense CSM \citep[such as acoustic waves or a merger;][]{Smith2011, Yoon2017,Fuller2018,Chevalier2012,Fransson2022,Tsuna2024}, and may lead to shock dissipation and emission of radiation in the optically thick CSM.
+We model the $-17$~d spectrum using the electron scattering model from \citet{Brennan2023}, assuming ${\rm V_{\text{shock}} = 1700}$~\kms, ${\rho \propto r^{-2}}$, ${\rm \tau_{e} \approx 18}$, ${ \rm T_e = 2\times 10^{4}}$~K, and ${ \rm R_2 = 1.75 \times 10^{14}}$~cm.
+As shown in Fig. \ref{fig:helium_evolution}, the model reproduces the wings of \ion{He}{I} $\lambda$5876 well, suggesting that under certain conditions, material moving at $>10^4$~\kms may not be required to produce the broad features during the pre-SN phase.
+Assuming a random walk, the diffusion time is $t_d = \frac{R^2}{\lambda_{\text{mfp}}c} \approx 4$~days.
+Our models do not produce the P-Cygni-like profile or offset emission and are poorly fit in the red wing, highlighting the complex geometry likely responsible for these features.